-To fully appreciate the uniqueness and beauty of Cradle Mountain, it is best to take a few walks and experience different environments from lush temperate rainforest and golden button grass plains to alpine heath and alpine bogs coated by a thick coat of coral fern.
+To fully appreciate the uniqueness and beauty of Cradle Mountain, it is best to take a few walks and experience different environments, from the lush temperate rainforest and golden button grass plains to alpine heath and alpine bogs coated by a thick coat of coral fern.

-To access Cradle Mountain walks, head to the Visitor Center (4057 Cradle Mountain Rd) where you can park your car and purchase your Parks Pass that includes the unlimited shuttle bus rides for the day.
+To access Cradle Mountain walks, head to the Visitor Center (4057 Cradle Mountain Rd), where you can park your car and purchase your Parks Pass, which includes unlimited shuttle bus rides for the day.
 The shuttles run very frequently and stop at the following locations: Visitor Center / Interpretation Center / Snake Hill / Ronny Creek / Dove Lake.

 Dove Lake Circuit